 Frequently Asked Questions About Gwynedd Meeting

-Yes, we are delighted to welcome visitors to worship, First Day (Sunday) school and all events.
-See our Welcome Brochure.
+Yes, we are delighted to welcome visitors to worship, Quaker education (Sunday school), and all events.

 We are a community of about 150 active members of diverse ages, ethnicities and walks of life and from many different spiritual backgrounds.
 We offer silent Meeting for Worship every Sunday from 9:30 to 10:30 am.
-First Day (Sunday) school for adults is from 10:45 to 11:45 am, every week, except the third Sunday of the month.
-Following the First Day School we have coffee and fellowship until 12:30.
+Sunday classes for adults are from 11:00 am to noon, every week, except the third Sunday of the month.

-Our community also includes a Preschool and Kindergarten held during the week from September through May, which typically consists of 12 staff members and approximately 130 children.
+Our community also includes a Preschool and Kindergarten held during the week from September through May.

 We worship in silence, waiting, listening for God’s guidance, aspiring to connect with the Inner Light, which for many of us centers in the divine Christ.
 Sometimes a worshipper is moved to stand and speak an impromptu message that he/she feels is divinely inspired, returning afterward to reflection and seeking.
 Because this connection with the divine is a personal experience, we do not have an intermediary in the form of a minister to guide us.
 We don’t have a paid clergy; those functions are carried out by the Care & Counsel and Worship & Ministry committees.
 (Other committees handle various aspects of stewardship, property, religious education, etc. The Clerk of the Meetings is the administrative facilitator and he/she presides over the monthly Business Meetings, which are held in the spirit of a Meeting for Worship.
 Decisions are made through seeking a sense of unity among us, not by voting).